Thank you for your response

 b.
 Every person who supplies through an e-commerce operator, except those who make supplies notified under section 9 (5) of CGST Act.

 c.
-Also, note that suppliers of services making a supply through an e-commerce platform are exempt from registration if their aggregate turnover is less than Rs 20 Lakhs (assuming they do not make inter-state supplies).
+Also, note that suppliers of services making a supply through an e-commerce platform are exempt from registration if their aggregate turnover is less than Rs.20 lakh or Rs.40 lakh (assuming they do not make inter-state supplies).

 d.
-Suppliers of goods supplying through an e-commerce platform are not exempt from registration.
+Suppliers of goods selling through an e-commerce platform are not exempt from registration.

 e.
 An e-commerce company must register itself in GST in every state it supplies goods or services to.